ryan-mars/ulid-workers/README.md

 * generates multiple `ULID`s in the context of a single request
 * AND places high importance on the non-guessability of the next `ULID` in a sequence

-Then you might want to use the `non-monotonic` configuration, sacrificing sortability.
+Then you might want to use the `non-monotonic` configuration, sacrificing higher sortability.
 As you can see from the example above, it is trivial to guess what the next `ULID` in a sequence of `ULID`s all generated within a single `ms` are going to be.

 We think for most use-cases for use within Cloudflare Workers these concerns are of lesser importance so we've chosen to use `monotonic` by default.